BuggleInc/PLM/README.md

-Java Learning Machine (JLM)
+Programmer's Learning Machine (PLM)
 =========

-The Java Learning Machine (JLM) is a platform dedicated to computer programming education.
+The Programmer's Learning Machine (PLM) is a platform dedicated to computer programming education.
 This generic platform offers support to teachers for creating programming microworlds suitable to teaching courses.
 It features an integrated and graphical environment, providing a short feedback loop to